skeetio/learngraphql-lessons/1-basics/10-using-a-real-data-source.md

 ---

-This version of sandbox is bit different from the previous versions.
-Earlier, we defined our schemas in the client side.
-But now, we are doing it inside the server.
+This version of sandbox is a bit different from the previous versions.
+Earlier, we defined our schemas on the client side.
+But now we are defining it inside the server.

 For that, we are using the [express-graphql](https://github.com/graphql/express-graphql) project.

-#### Schema File
+#### Schema file

 In this repo, our schema file is located in `server/schema.js`.
 We've already defined a root query field called `authors` and a mutation called `createAuthor`.

-If you followed previous lessons, those should be familar to you.
+If you followed the previous lessons, these should be familiar to you.

 *****